Novabutter/blog/content/blog/2020-5-13-Learning-Timeline.md

 +++
 ## I'm done.
 No more school.
 What's next?

 I did it.
 I graduated.
 Today at 12:03 PM, I finished my last final and it still hasn't hit me yet.
 I have plenty of thing still yet to do, but the most intense relief that did hit me was I never have to do an assignment that I do not want to without getting paid (homework).
 I don't have school and currently my job working for the school is ending by the end of the week, so I'll be out of work to.
-I've been searching for jobs but sooner enough I'll have a degree in hand to prove I made it through ~~prison~~ school.
+I've been searching for jobs but soon enough I'll have a degree in hand to prove I made it through ~~prison~~ school.

 On one hand, I really want to retire today.
 I've done 16 years of hard work and I think that means I'll retire right?
 Well...sort of.
 I need a job now that I'll be having a degree.
 But additionally I seem to be a life-long learner; I'm always curious and I want to keep learning more.
 I want to be one of the best at a particular subject...but I do not know yet what subject.
 Other (former) students have asked me what job I'll be actively going for and to honestly answer their question: